JohnTerragnoli/ECE383_FinalProject/README.md

 Note: 00010 and 01000 represent left and right button presses, respectively.
 The 0th column is on the left side and the 9th is on the far right side.

-##Milestone 2
+#Milestone 2

 The main purpose of the second milestone was to be able to use the buttons on the FPGA to make boxes appear on the screen.
 The specific goals are shown below:

  - To be able to fill up the LUT table by making button presses on the FPGA board.
-Assuming Milestone I worked correctly, the LUT should properly display on the screen.
+Assuming Milestone 1 worked correctly, the LUT should properly display on the screen.
 This can just be done by making button presses.
 If it seems to not be working well, I will take a step back and create a test bench with simulated button presses to see how the LUT table is filling up.
  - Ensure that the pieces are filled in from the bottom.
 Test by selecting a column multiple times in a row.
  - Two different color pieces.
 At first just start with one color and then switch to two.